 One of the main benefits of pre roll advertising is that even if the viewer skips your ad, they’ve already been exposed to your brand, product, or service.
 A Nielsen study commissioned by Facebook discovered additional pre roll advertising statistics.
 They found that brands with video ads viewed for less than even one second still saw increased ad recall, brand awareness, and purchase intent:

 Each video ad placement has its own benefits and drawbacks.
 For example, while pre roll is great for increased brand awareness, ad recall, and purchase consideration, mid-roll has higher completion rates, making it a better option for a company who requires their whole ad to be viewed.

 In terms of skippable vs. non-skippable, a non-skippable pre-roll ad naturally achieves a higher completion rate (as high as 80%) than a skippable ad which is lucky to reach 40% completion.
-However, skippable ads far more user-friendly, and these viewers are probably genuinely interested in your brand and content, unlike users who can’t skip and only want to watch the upcoming featured video after yours.
+However, skippable ads far more user-friendly, and these viewers probably genuinely show interest in your brand and content, unlike users who can’t skip and only want to watch the upcoming featured video after yours.

 There is no universal ad placement or format.
-What works for one brand or ad campaign may not work for another, so the decision should always be made based on your content and objective.
+What works for one brand or ad campaign may not work for another, so always make the decision based on your content and objective.